bekk/react-native-workshop/README.md

 Just kidding..

-Here's a few interesting tasks for you choose from:
+Here's a few interesting tasks for you to choose from:
 * Show images in full screen when pressed
 * Edit messages by reusing the `NewMessage` component
 * Delete messages: